Provable Reward-Agnostic Preference-Based Reinforcement Learning: Preliminaries

-\paragraph{Preference model.} In this work, we assume the preference label follows the Bradley-Terry-Luce (BTL) model \citep{bradley1952rank} in Step 2, i.e., we have the following assumption: \begin{assumption} Suppose for any pair of trajectory $(\tau^0,\tau^1)$, we have
+In this work, we assume the preference label follows the Bradley-Terry-Luce (BTL) model \citep{bradley1952rank} in Step 2, i.e., we have the following assumption: \begin{assumption} Suppose for any pair of trajectory $(\tau^0,\tau^1)$, we have

 where $o$ is the human preference over $(\tau^0,\tau^1)$ and $\sigma(\cdot)$ is the sigmoid function. \end{assumption} Our analysis will leverage the quantity $\kappa:=\sup_{|x|\leq r_{\max}}|1/\sigma'(x)|=2+\exp(2\rmax)+\exp(-2\rmax)$ to measure the difficulty of estimating the true reward from the BTL preference model.